awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

         {additional-fields}:{values}
 ```

-Although you can provide additional fields in your YAML file, they are ignored during patch operations\.
+Although you can provide additional fields in your YAML file, they're ignored during patch operations\.

 In addition, we recommend verifying that the format of your YAML file is valid before adding or updating the list in your S3 bucket\.
 For more information about the YAML format, see [yaml\.org](http://www.yaml.org)\.
 For validation tool options, perform a web search for "yaml format validators"\.